top of page

 A church along the green in the middle of New Milford.

 Every day, we began with a prayer...help us to know, help us to feel.
-We made notes on each town on the spreadsheet, crossed out the definite "no's", ranked the remaining towns and in only six days we had made it to the 53rd town...Newburyport...the very last town to see in Massachusetts.
+We made notes on each town on the spreadsheet, crossed out the definite "no's", got out and walked around others, ranked the remaining towns and in only six days we had made it to the 53rd town...Newburyport...the very last town to see in Massachusetts.

 We drove into Newburyport in the early evening.
 Bryan's initial thought to himself was..."This could be it" We decided to stop and walk the town.
 It was if we had stepped back in time...it was absolutely beautiful.
 As we walked, I stopped and closed my eyes and took a deep breath.
 The only way I can describe it was as if dew was distilling from my head to my toes...complete peace.
+This is where we needed to be.
 We looked at each other - Bryan smiled at me and I said, "I love it."

 But, we had seven more towns in New Hampshire to drive through the next day and wanted to do our due diligence.
 So, we left Newburyport the next morning and drove through New Hampshire...we ended up back in Newburyport that night and stayed for the whole next day.

-We walked into a realty office, only the office manager was there.
+That morning, we walked into a realty office and the office manager was there.
 We had a lovely 30 minute conversation with her and she paired us with the perfect real estate agent.
 We looked at two houses that day.
 We knew we had lots of time, but wanted to get a feel for what we could afford and the size that we wanted.

 Newburyport, Massachusetts.